maxper4/Contactor/README.md

 - 2 : intermediate contact, can also reload the config file, list contacts
 - 3 : admin contact, can do everything

+Muted alerts are the alerts that the contact will not receive.
+They are the names of the bots that send the alerts.
+It allows you to mute alerts from bots that you don't want to receive but to still be in the contact on alert list.
+Also applies for users.

 5. Run the server with `npm start`